binarybottle/concurrencetopology/README.md

 concurrencetopology
 ===================

-"Concurrence topology" is a method for describing high-order statistical dependence among binary variables
+"Concurrence topology" is a method for describing high-order statistical dependence among binary variables.

+The software described here was used for the computations described in the paper "Describing high-order statistical dependence using 'Concurrence Topology', with application to functional MRI brain data" by Ellis and Klein (2013).

-Please see the website http://binarybottle.com/concurrencetopology/
+Please see the website http://binarybottle.com/concurrencetopology/ for more information and supplementary materials.

 This repository contains the concurrence software as an R file called "ConcurrenceTopology.RData", and supplemental examples in an R file called "TestPatterns.RData".

-The software described here was used for the computations described in the paper "Describing high-order statistical dependence using 'Concurrence Topology', with application to functional MRI brain data" by Ellis and Klein (2013).